bernhardfritz/libxd/README.md

 * the location of include/stb_image.h to lib/stb/stb_image.h
 * some cmake build scripts

+### Fixed
+* the lib folder being wrongly identified as a first party source folder by github's linguist.

 ## 0.0.1

 This is the start of libxd as a remote repository.
 Prior to publishing libxd to github goes about 2 months of local development.
 These are rudimentary changelogs from the time before github: